Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/admin/setup/configure-focused-inbox.md

 ### <a name="can-i-control-how-i-roll-out-focused-inbox-in-my-organization"></a>Odaklanmış Gelen Kutusu'nun kuruluşumda nasıl dağıtılacağını denetleyebilir miyim?

-Evet.
-Odaklanmış Gelen Kutusu'nu kuruluşun tamamı için açıp kapatabileceğiniz gibi, belirli kullanıcılar için de açıp kapatabilirsiniz.
-Yukarıya bakınız.
+Yes.
+You can turn Focused Inbox on or off for your entire organization, or you can turn it on or off for specified users.
+See above.

 ### <a name="is-the-focused-inbox-feature-only-available-for-office-2016-clients"></a>Odaklanmış Gelen Kutusu özelliği YALNIZCA Office 2016 istemcilerinde mi kullanılabilir?

-Evet, yalnızca Office 2016'ya sahip kullanıcılar etkilenir. Özellik, Outlook 2013 veya önceki sürümlerine geri aktarılmaz.
+Evet, yalnızca Office 2016'ya sahip kullanıcılar etkilenir. Özellik Outlook 2013 veya daha önceki bir sürüme geri aktarılmayacak.

 ### <a name="how-long-does-it-take-for-focused-inbox-changes-to-take-place-in-outlook"></a>Odaklanmış Gelen Kutusu değişikliklerinin Outlook'ta geçerlilik kazanması ne kadar sürer?